telefonicaid/fiware-cosmos/cosmos-tidoop-api/README.md

 ##<a name="section5"></a>Usage
 Please refer to this [Apiary](http://docs.tidoopmrlibapi.apiary.io/#) documentation.

 Please observe the MapReduce jobs usually take some time to return a result.
 This is why the cosmos-tidoop-api operations run the job, but do not return any result, except a `200 OK` (if the job could be successfully run) and a job identifier.
-In order to get the result of the opearion (or its progress), such a job identifier must be used for querying the API later.
+In order to get the result of the operation (or its progress), such a job identifier must be used for querying the API later.

 [Top](#top)